India set for fresh Moon launch attempt

 The first launch attempt was scrubbed just under an hour before the scheduled lift-off because of what authorities described as a "technical snag".
 Local media, citing ISRO officials, said that issue was a fuel leak.

-The agency tweeted Saturday that a rehearsal for the launch was completed successfully.
+The agency tweeted on Saturday that a rehearsal for the launch was completed successfully.

 Experts said setbacks were to be expected in such missions given their complexity, and that it was more prudent to delay the launch instead of taking risks that may jeopardise the project.